 For years, my family used canned pumpkin in our pie.
-When you’re spooning in heaps of ginger powder, cinnamon, clove, and grated gingerroot, we all thought, it hardly matters whether you use canned mush or a fresh puree—it’s all just a vehicle for ferrying sugar and spices to your mouth.
+When you’re spooning in heaps of ginger powder, cinnamon, clove, and grated ginger, we all thought, it hardly matters whether you use canned mush or a fresh purée—it’s all just a vehicle for ferrying sugar and spices to your mouth.

-At some point while flipping through my dog-eared Fannie Farmer Cookbook, I noticed a recipe for winter squash pie.
-It called for winter squash puree in place of pumpkin puree, heavy cream in place of evaporated milk, and a fat dose of brandy along with the usual spices.
+At some point, while flipping through my dog-eared Fannie Farmer Cookbook, I noticed a recipe for winter squash pie.
+It called for winter squash purée in place of pumpkin purée; heavy cream in place of evaporated milk; and a fat dose of brandy along with the usual spices.
 I noticed that the proportions of cream to squash were higher than evaporated milk to pumpkin.
 I hoped this would make for a lighter pie, and I was right.
-This caramelized butternut squash pie is silky and creamy without being pasty or heavy.
-Even with the hefty dose of ginger, the flavor is fresher and brighter than its pumpkin kin, but close enough to fool people come Thanksgiving.
 And the brandy added a warm, sophisticated note.

 Years later, when I discovered how easy butternut squash is to peel—the thin skin slips right off with a vegetable peeler—I could imagine tossing cubes of it with butter and sugar and cooking the squash until almost candied, then turning it all into my pie.–Melissa Clark

 You’re going to want to pull the pie out before it’s overcooked so you need to know the signs that it’s ready to come out.
 The edges of the filling should be puffy but the center will still be a little sunken and jiggly.
 Not sloshing around but jiggly like Jell-O. Remember that your pie will continue to cook after it’s been taken out of the oven.
 You can also use an instant-read thermometer–your pie is done when it reaches 170℉.